 - Lead scoring

-Lead scoring is a prioritisation model helping find qualified leads.
+Lead scoring is a prioritization model helping find qualified leads.
 It also helps determine the right time to reach qualified leads by assessing their actions.
 Under this model, you assign points to different leads based on their actions, like taking a webinar, clicking a link, etc. Using the point system, you can determine where a lead is in the sales cycle.

 The more points, the more qualified the lead is.
 Also, it reveals that the leads are at the last stages of the sales cycle.
 Now, it’s time to pitch a product or service.

-How to qualify leads?
+How do qualify leads?

-To qualify leads, there are specific lead qualification frameworks that assess the prospects and ascertain if they are the right fit to become sales qualified leads.
+To qualify leads, there are specific lead qualification frameworks that assess the prospects and ascertain if they are the right fit to become sales-qualified leads.
 These frameworks intend to filter qualified leads from unqualified prospects by placing some common characteristics.